roboflow/inference/docs/enterprise/active-learning/active_learning.md

 ## Active Learning Configuration

-One may choose to configure their Active Learning with Roboflow app UI - navigating to the `Active Learning` panel.
+One may choose to configure their Active Learning with the Roboflow app UI by navigating to the `Active Learning` panel.
-Alternatively, request to Roboflow API may be sent with custom configuration.
+Alternatively, requests to Roboflow API may be sent with custom configuration.
 Here is how to configure Active Learning directly through the API.

 ### Configuration options